 A.W.
 Pink (1886–1952)

 As we have seen, the Scriptural support is found wanting.
-In my next post we'll see what Scripture has to say about God's judgment, and we'll consider the claim of Universalists that a loving God would never eternally punish people for their sins.
+In my next post in this series we'll see what Scripture has to say about God's judgment, and we'll consider the claim of Universalists that a loving God would never eternally punish people for their sins.

 Stay tuned for part 2!